Northern Rhône Wine Region: The Land of French Syrah

 A view from the Rhone river looking up towards Tain l'Hermitage and Hermitage hill

-A view from the Rhone river looking up towards Tain l’Hermitage and Hermitage hill by Richard Pearson
+A view from the Rhône river looking up towards Tain l’Hermitage and Hermitage hill.
+Photo: Richard Pearson.

-The vineyards on Hermitage hill, which are more like a set of 3 adjacent south-facing hills, have been planted since the times of ancient Greece in 500 B.C.
-The popular story of Hermitage, though, is of a 13th century (1200’s) crusader who was wounded and sought refuge on the hill.
+Viticulture on Hermitage Hill dates back to antiquity, making it one of France’s most historic winegrowing sites.
+The popular story of Hermitage, though, is of a 13th-century (1200’s) crusader who was wounded and sought refuge on the hill.
 He built a chapel and lived out his life in complete solitude.
-Thus the hill was named “hermit’s hill” or Ermitage.
-Today, there is a tiny reconstructed chapel on Hermitage called Saint-Christopher that sits alone towards the crest of the hill and looks out over the village below.
+Thus, the hill was named “Hermit’s Hill” or Ermitage.
+Today, the reconstructed chapel known as La Chapelle stands near the crest of the hill.

 Ed-Clayton-Hermitage-Hill-Vineyards-Northern-Rhone-Syrah

-A view looking up towards the Chapel on the top of Hermitage hill. by Ed Clayton
+A view looking up towards the Chapel on the top of Hermitage hill.
+Photo: Ed Clayton

-The soils of the 3 hills change from more granitic clay soils and some loess (windblown yellow-gray micro soils) to more sandy clay with glacial deposits (e.g., little rocks).
+The soils of the three hills change from more granitic clay soils and some loess (windblown yellow-gray micro soils) to more sandy clay with glacial deposits (e.g., rounded alluvial stones).
 So you can expect the wines from the more sandy/glacial soils to have a little less tannin out of the gate and probably be more lush and drinkable early on, whereas the granitic clay and clay/limestone sections should produce wines with more tannin and body.
-It will all depend on the producer (and what they do in the cellar) and the viticulture in the vineyard.
+It will all depend on the producer (and what they do in the cellar) and on the vineyard’s viticulture.

 • Expect to spend: $60–$350